dl748/simple-scripts/README.md

 This does not create build or test in the context of the main script.

 Next we register a new build script.
 The reason for this, is that common, is a dependency for all the other projects (common library).
 So it needs to be built first.
 So we do a run on build:common, then async everyone else.
+Note: Only asking for scripts exactly one level deep, or one directory.
+Do not want any past that, nor the ones being defined.

 Next is adding the addPassthroughScripts.
 Because we preregistered build, it does not create a passthrough script for it, however it does create a 'test' script that passthroughs all the test onto the other.
 Now this could be the same as the build if tests require the common library to be built as well.